 All of this information was so helpful – in fact, I might have ignored this match had it not been for my grandmother and her brother doing a test.

-Most companies (sorry Ancestry DNA users) allow you to see the exact size of your longest DNA segment.
+Most companies, including Ancestry DNA, allow you to see the exact size of your longest DNA segment.
 It’s useful to know this information because it can help you figure out how far back your common ancestor might be.

 There are no firm guidelines for how long DNA segments should be for a given relationship, but you can be sure that the longer they are, the closer your relationship.
 Very long DNA segments (longer than 60 cMs) indicate a very recent ancestor.